Skxxtz/sherlock/README.md

     Once the package is built, you can install it using:

     ```bash
-    sudo dpkg -i target/debian/sherlock-launcher_0.1.14_amd64.deb
+    sudo dpkg -i target/debian/sherlock-launcher_*_amd64.deb
     ```

-    (Make sure to replace the filename if the version number is different.)
+    > You can use tab-completion to auto complete the exact file name.

 <br><br>

 ### <ins>Nix</ins>